Semi-implicit Euler--Maruyama scheme for polynomial diffusions on the unit ball: Main results

 \end{Thm}

-\begin{Rem} Note that for one-dimensional SDEs with a constant diffusion coefficient, it is proven in \cite{Al13,DeNeSz,NeSz} that the $L^{2}$-sup rate of convergence for the backward Euler--Maruyama schemes are $1/2$ or $1$.
-However, in our case, the diffusion coefficient of the equation $Y_{0}$ is not constant, and thus we must estimate the supremum for each of the martingale terms $R^{M}$ and $S^{M}$ defined below, which does not appear in the case of constant diffusion coefficients.
-This is the reason that the $L^{2}$-sup rate of convergence in Theorem \ref{thm:2.3} is $1/4$. \end{Rem}
+\begin{Rem} \begin{itemize} \item[(i)] In the case of one-dimensional SDEs with a constant diffusion coefficient, it is proven in \cite{Al13,DeNeSz,NeSz} that the $L^{2}$-sup rate of convergence for the implicit Euler--Maruyama scheme is $1/2$ or $1$.
+However, in our case, the diffusion coefficient of the equation $Y_{0}$ in the system of SDE \eqref{eq:4} is not constant, and thus we need to estimate the supremum for each of the martingale terms $R^{M}$ and $S^{M}$ defined below, which does not appear in the above case.
+This is the reason that the $L^{2}$-sup rate of convergence in Theorem \ref{thm:2.3} is $1/4$.

+\item[(ii)] The assumption $\kappa/\nu^{2}>3$ will be used in \eqref{eq:17.1} to apply Proposition \ref{lem:2.2} with $q=6<2\kappa/\nu^{2}$.
+This assumption is exactly the same as in the case of the one-dimensional setting considered in Section 3.5 of \cite{NeSz}.
+Indeed, let $X=(X(t))_{t \in [0,T]}$ be a solution of SDE \eqref{SDE_ball_0} with $d=1$.
+Then $y(t):=X(t)^{2}$ is a solution of the Wright--Fisher diffusion